-The ASRP does not accept applications and supporting documents via mail.
-All applications and supporting documents must be submitted online through ASC's SMApply portal (English: asc.smapply.ca / French: asc.smapply.ca/lang/?lang=fr).
-All applications must be submitted by November 6th, 2020 11:59 PM EST.
+The ASRP does not accept applications and supporting documents via mail or email.
+All applications (LOI and full application submissions) and supporting documents must be submitted online through ASC's Survey Monkey Apply portal (English: asc.smapply.ca/lang/?lang=fr).
+All applications must be submitted by November 5th, 2021 11:59 PM EST. LOI submissions for the Proof-of-Concept grants stream are due by July 6th, 2021.